AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

 19. **Haste** - A creature moves with supernatural speed, doubles their Grit, and has d12 DEX for one minute.
 Afterwards, the creature is deprived until they can take a nappy wappy.
 20. **Ice Spear** -  A spear of ice emerges from a body of water or ice.
 Deals d10 damage if someone is in the way.
 21. **Immovable Mod** - An object the size of a cat (or smaller) becomes immovable and indestructible.
 22. **Instigator** - Summon an alligator.
 You do not control the alligator.
+It exists for 2d6 minutes (rolled secretly).
 23. **Interrogator** - Summon an alligator which will attack anyone that tells a lie in its presence.
 24. **Loyal Lock** - Animate a lock and command it to remain open or closed.
 It will do so until someone manages to convince it otherwise.
 25. **Maximize Minimize** - Double a creature’s size for 1 minute, then quarter its size for another minute.
 You may choose which effect takes place first.